damonvjanis/podium-backend-coding-assessment/README.md

 ## Libraries

-The program depends on several open-source libraries and their dependencies, please see `mix.exs` and `mix.lock` for a full list.
+The program depends on four open-source libraries and their dependencies, please see `mix.exs` and `mix.lock` for a full list.
 Since they're all imported from the Hex package manager their respective licenses can be found on [hex.pm](hex.pm)

 ## Methodology